verifa/horizon/docs/gettingstarted.md

 / _` / -_) V / | '  \/ _ \/ _` / -_)
 \__,_\___|\_/  |_|_|_\___/\__,_\___|

-Below is a NATS credential for the root account.
+Below is a NATS credential for the root namespace.
 Copy it to a file such as nats.creds